TugCinar/airtraffic/README.md

 ------------

 The objective of the code is therefore to forecast air traffic according to the base airport and the destination airport.
-To achieve this we will use the Prophet model developed by facebook (link to documentation: https://facebook.github.io/prophet/).
+To do this, we will use the Prophet model developed by facebook (link to documentation: https://facebook.github.io/prophet/) and also the Nixtla models (https://www.nixtla.io/).
-The results of the prediction will be readable in red on the graph displayed on the streamlit application.
+The prediction results will be displayed on the streamlit application according to the model chosen.

 Environment
 ------------